-Simply rinsing your mouth out with a carbohydrate solution while running has been shown to increase performance.
+Athletes, coaches, and scientists have worked for years to identify nutritional products that can enhance performance during exercise.
+Endurance athletes commonly consume drinks containing water, electrolytes, and carbohydrates during training and competition to replace what they lose via metabolism and sweat.
+More recently, scientists have shown that simply rinsing your mouth out with a carbohydrate solution while running can increase performance.
 Researchers Brown et al. (2021) wanted to see whether there was a placebo-effect with these types of rinses.
 More specifically, they wanted to see whether this effect would be greater when the solution was dyed pink compared to a clear solution as previous studies have shown that the color pink leads to greater perceived sweetness.
 To test this, they planned to have the participants run on a treadmill and see how far they would run in 30 minutes.